Herrygirl2/alx-system_engineering-devops/0x02-shell_redirections/README.md

                             Hidden directories should be counted

-Task 12: A script that creates a directory called my_dir with permissions 751 in the working directory
+**Task 12:** A script that displays the 10 newest files in the current directory

+                            One file per line

+                            Sorted from the newest to the oldest

+**Task 13:** A script that takes a list of words as input and prints only words that appear exactly once

+                            Input format: One line, one word

+                            Output format: One line, one word

+                            Words should be sorted

+**Task 14:** A script that display lines containing the pattern “root” from the file `/etc/passwd`

-Task 13: A script that changes the group owner to school for the file hello.
-The file hello will be in the working directory
+**Task 15:** A script that display the number of lines that contain the pattern “bin” in the file `/etc/passwd`

-Task 14: A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+**Task 16:** A script that display lines containing the pattern “root” and 3 lines after them in the file `/etc/passwd`

-Task 15: A script that changes the owner and the group owner of _hello to vincent and staff respectively.
-The file _hello is in the working directory and a symbolic link

-Task 16: A script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+**Task 17:** A script that display all the lines in the file `/etc/passwd` that do not contain the pattern “bin”

+**Task 18:** A script that display all lines of the file /etc/ssh/sshd_config starting with a letter

+                        include capital letters as well

+**Task 19:** A script that replace all characters `A` and `c` from input to `Z` and `e` respectively

+**Task 20:** A script that removes all letters `c` and `C` from input

+**Task 21:** A script that reverse its input

+**Task 22:** A script that displays all users and their home directories, sorted by users

+                        Based on the the `/etc/passwd` file

+**Task 23:** A command that finds all empty files and directories in the current directory and all sub-directories

+                        Only the names of the files and directories should be displayed (not the entire path)

+                        Hidden files should be listed

+                        One file name per line

+                        The listing should end with a new line

-Task 17: A script that will play the StarWars IV episode in the terminal
+**Task 24:** A script that lists all the files with a `.gif` extension in the current directory and all its sub-directories

+                        Hidden files should be listed

+                        Only regular files (not directories) should be listed

+                        The names of the files should be displayed without their extensions

+                        The files should be sorted by byte values, but case-insensitive (file `aaa` should be listed before file `bbb`, file .b should be listed                             before file a, and file `Rona` should be listed after file `jay`)

+                        One file name per line

+                        The listing should end with a new line

+**Task 25:** A script that decodes acrostics that use the first letter of each line.
+The ‘decoded’ message has to end with a new line

+**Task 26:** A script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+Order by number of requests, most active host or IP at the top